 It recognizes that Americans all share responsibility for the nation's security, and should always be aware of the heightened risk of terrorist attack in the United States and what they should do.

-This page also contains any current NTAS Alerts and archived copies of expired alerts.
+This page also contains any current NTAS advisories and archived copies of expired advisories.

-The NTAS Alert – How can you help?
+The NTAS Advisory – How can you help?